AbdullahSaeedZ/JsonSerializer/README.md

 ---

-> **Note:** This project is for practice, not for production.
-It only supports primitive types, strings, and custom nested objects.
-It does not handle types like enums or structs.
+> **Note:** This project is built for educational purposes, not for production.
+It does not support every edge case and scenario, for example, custom structs and enums.
 ---

 ## Overview